-- Neural tube defects-Incomplete closure of the fetal spine that can result in spina bifida or anencephaly. - Abdominal wall defects-One type of defect occurs when the muscle and skin that cover the wall of the abdomen are missing and the bowel sticks out through the hole in the abdominal wall (gastroschisis). - Another type is when the tissue around the umbilical cord is weak and allows organs to protrude into this area (omphalocele). - Heart defect-The chambers or pathways through the heart are not properly developed. - Down syndrome-Mental retardation, abnormal features of the face, and medical problems such as heart defects occur as a result of an extra chromosome 21 (Trisomy 21). - Trisomy 18-There is an extra chromosome 18, which causes severe mental retardation, birth defects and is lethal. - Trisomy 13-Severe intellectual disability and physical defects.
+- Neural tube defects-Incomplete closure of the fetal spine that can result in spina bifida or anencephaly. - Abdominal wall defects- - Gastroschisis: This defect occurs when the muscle and skin that cover the wall of the abdomen are missing and the bowel sticks out through the hole in the abdominal wall. - Omphalocele: The tissue around the umbilical cord is weak and allows organs to protrude into this area. - Heart defect-The chambers or pathways through the heart are not properly developed. - Down syndrome-Intellectual disability, abnormal features of the face, and medical problems such as heart defects occur as a result of an extra chromosome 21 (Trisomy 21). - Trisomy 18-There is an extra chromosome 18, which causes severe intellectual disability, birth defects and is lethal. - Trisomy 13-Severe intellectual disability and physical defects.
 Most infants do not survive the first week of life.